c4fsharp/c4fsharp.github.io/project-ideas.md

-Project Incubation
+Project Ideas
 ==================

+This is a curated list of F# project ideas including:

-Please add project ideas for some "nice-to-have" projects for groups to take up as part of a curriculum or independent learning.
+* "nice-to-have" projects for groups and individuals to take up as part of a curriculum or independent learning
+* ways to contribute to the F# open source community.

-It would be great inspiration for students to work on a real- world projects, contributing to an open-source community.
+It is a great inspiration for students to work on a real-world projects, contributing to an open-source community.

-Please describe your project using the following format:
+Please add project ideas using the following format:

     ### Example Project Name